Why should I register my research?

 We collect the WHO’s 20-item minimum data set but also collect additional items we feel are relevant.

-Can I change any information provided after submission to the registry?
+Can I change or update any information provided after submission to the registry?

 Are you affiliated with the WHO?